JeanMainguy/MeTAfisher/README.md

 cd MeTAfisher/
 ```

 2. Create an environement with python3 and HMMER installed.
-You can create this environment using conda .
+You can create this environment using conda:

 ```bash
 conda env create -f env/metafisher.yml